stalola/dnd-cleric-character-sheet/README.md

 This app helps you keep track of your clerics ability scores, hit points, attacks and spellcasting, death saves, equipment and everything else you need in your role playing game.

+## Features:

+- user can log in and out and create a new user
+- user can create a new D&D character or control previously made characters
+- characters have attributes, such as:
+   character name
+   ability scores (Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma)
+   skills
+   saving throws
+   hit points (+ temporary hit points)
+   attacks and spellcasting
+   other proficiencies and languages
+   equipment
+   spellcasting ability
+   spell save dc spell attack bonus
+   spell slots (total/expended) according to level
+   known spells
+- user can add spells to the database spell attributes: name, level, casting time, duration, range/area, components, school, attack/save, damage/effect and description

+## Further development:
+- user can join an adventuring party with other users
+- user roles: player and dungeon master